-What’s the best console in 2023?
+What’s the best gaming console?
 Well, for as long as game consoles have existed, there have been arguments over which is best.
 We’ll let you in on a little secret… It’s potentially the most subjective discussion in technology right now.
 Despite that, we’re here to help you narrow down exactly what the best console is.

 Granted, that will change depending on your gaming priorities, budget, and who you plan to play with.
-In particular, if you’re looking for a console to play with the whole family, the best console will likely differ from the one for a solo player.
+In particular, if you’re looking for a console to play with the whole family, the best console will likely differ from the one for a solo player, and, if you’re looking for the best handheld gaming console, we’ve got a separate guide for that.

 Whatever your intentions, we’ve used all the latest consoles extensively.
 We’ve combined our experiences and our vast knowledge of gaming knowledge on the whole before highlighting the very best below.
 We’ve also looked at what you need to know about each of them.
 Ultimately, whichever one you buy, you’re going to be delighted.
 Still, some prior knowledge of their strengths and weaknesses will help you get the best from your budget.